-In the test phase, we present noise-corrupted memory patterns for a single time step, with the noise level $0\leq\beta\leq 1$ indicating the fraction of pattern elements set at random.
-After presentation, we set the receptive input of all neurons to $x_R = 0$ and assess retrieval accuracy by computing the cosine similarity between the network state and the noiseless memory pattern after 20 time steps (see~\cref{fig:memory}B).
-We define the noise-dependent capacity of the network as the highest number of trained memory patterns such that the average retrieval accuracy exceeds 0.95.
+In the test phase, we present noise-corrupted memory patterns for a single time step, with the noise level $0\leq\alpha\leq 1$ indicating the fraction of pattern elements set at random.
+After presentation, we set the receptive input of all neurons to $x_R = 0$ and assess retrieval accuracy by computing the cosine similarity between the network state and the noiseless memory pattern after 20 time steps (\cref{fig:memory}D).
+We define the noise-dependent capacity of the network as the highest number of trained memory patterns such that the average retrieval accuracy exceeds $95\%$.

 \paragraph{Performance and Outcome} For noiseless initialization, infomorphic networks attain a capacity of 35 patterns per 100 neurons, which significantly exceeds the limit of 14 patterns in classical Hopfield networks~\citep{hopfield1982neural}.
 Note that unlike Hopfield networks our readout includes no binarization but remains stochastic, thus likely even limiting the measured capacity in the direct comparison.
-Furthermore, infomorphic networks outperform Hopfield networks up to a noise level of $\beta = 0.4$, making them far more robust to random pattern distortion, even though training is conducted on noise-free patterns (see~\cref{fig:memory}C).
+Furthermore, infomorphic networks outperform Hopfield networks up to a noise level of $\alpha = 0.4$, making them far more robust to random pattern distortion, even though training is conducted on noise-free patterns (\cref{fig:memory} C).
 Interestingly, infomorphic networks cannot reliably encode very few patterns, as in this case many neurons receive the exact same input for every pattern, resulting in 0 bits of information in the receptive inputs.

-\paragraph{Information dynamics} We find an expected increase in redundant information $I_{\red}$ over the course of training (see \cref{fig:supervised}C).
-Surprisingly, this increase is also present in networks that are seemingly above capacity, but then coincides with \emph{misinformative} unique contextual information $I_{\unq, C}<0$, indicating that each neuron's activity is not fully predictable by the other neurons in this case (see Appendix \href{fig:memory-appendix}).
+\paragraph{Information Dynamics} We find an expected increase in redundant information $I_{\red}$ over the course of training (\cref{fig:supervised} B).
+Surprisingly, this increase is also present in networks that are seemingly above capacity, but then coincides with \emph{misinformative} unique contextual information $I_{\unq, C}<0$, indicating that each neuron's activity is not fully predictable by the other neurons in this case (Appendix \cref{fig:memory-appendix}).